riteshkarvaloc/titanic/submission/README.md

         ],
     )
 ```
-dataset - name of the dataset which owner wants to make it available to other users.
+`dataset   - name of the dataset which owner wants to make it available to other users.`
-version - numerical version of the dataset (of form 1604525752527) (Note: v1,v2 version names will be supported later)
+`version   - numerical version of the dataset (of form 1604525752527) (Note: v1,v2 version names will be supported later)`
-claimname- A name which can be shared with other users to access this dataset.
-Name can only contain [a-zA-Z0-9-] and cannot begin with a hypen and numeric.
+`claimname - A name which can be shared with other users to access this dataset.
+Name can only contain [a-zA-Z0-9-] and cannot begin with a hypen and numeric.`

-3. Access the dataset in any of kubeflow component by providing the pvolumes argument.
+4. Access the dataset in any of kubeflow component by providing the pvolumes argument.
 Example

 ```
     predict_op = ContainerOp(